GameDevCoder/portfolio/_clients/from-software.md

 AlienBrain is a management and version control system for 2D and 3D art assets.
 The team working on the Demon's Souls project had many custom created assets they wanted to add to AlienBrain.

-I worked on expanding the kinds of assets AlienBrain manages by creating DLLs and added support for custom material and shader files.
+I created plugins to extend the kinds of assets AlienBrain manages and added support for custom in-house material and shader files.

 &nbsp;